Why your gut issues, fatigue or injuries might not be the real problem: disordered eating in runners

 1. Review your fuelling across the week

 Are you eating enough consistently, not just on long run days?
-Mid-week sessions can still demand a significant energy requirement, and under-fuelling here often shows up later in the week.
+Mid-week sessions can still demand significant energy, and underfuelling here often shows up later in the week.

 2. Notice any food rules or rigidity